Noooste/azuretls-client/README.md

 #
 ### Modify HTTP2

 To modify HTTP2, you have to apply the HTTP2 fingerprint to the session.
-You can get your HTTP/2 fingerprint there : [https://tls.peet.ws/api/all](https://tls.peet.ws/api/all)
+You can retrieve your HTTP/2 fingerprint there : [https://tls.peet.ws/api/all](https://tls.peet.ws/api/all)
 ```go
 session := azuretls.NewSession()